 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

-Unlike those corporate apartment complexes where every room is the same color, my grandfather would paint each room a different color.
+Unlike corporate apartment complexes where every room is the same color, my grandfather would paint each room a different color.
 I practically needed a spreadsheet to know which color went with which room!
 “Mojave Beige” goes on the walls in the second bedroom with “Arctic White” trim.
 “Thyme Leaves” green goes in the pantry with “Root Beer” brown trim.
 I once asked if it would be easier to use one color for all the rooms.
 My grandfather didn’t really have an answer lol

-1. Start with a Quality Brush
+1. Best Way to Clean Paint Brushes: Start with a Quality Brush

 My favorite brush is this Purdy XL Cub.
-It features a stubby handle which means it weighs less than a comparable long-handled brush.
-And for me, this makes my carpal tunnel wrist and tendonitis hand much happier.
+It has a stubby handle which means it weighs less than a comparable long-handled brush.
+And for me, this makes my carpal tunnel wrist and tendinitis hand much happier.

 Even better than weighing less, the stubby handle gives you better control of the brush.

-If you take a new brush and press the bristles against your hand you’ll notice the bristles are very flexible.
-This flexibility is what allows the brush to lay down a smooth coat of paint.
-Allowing paint to collect and dry in the ferrule can cause the bristles to become less flexible.
+The bristles will become less flexible if we allow paint to collect and dry in the ferrule.
 When the bristles become stiff and lose their flexibility it can affect the way the brush applies paint.
 Not only that but cleaning paint out of the ferrule can be difficult.

-So now we’ve learned that we don’t ever want the paint to reach the ferrule, but how do we prevent this from happening?
+Now we know that we don’t want the paint to reach the ferrule, but how do we prevent this from happening?
 The short answer is to properly load the brush.
 We only need about the width of two to two-and-half fingers when loading the brush with paint.